cqian12/web-45-web-sprint-challenge-advanced-react-cqian12/README.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [x] Submit via Codegrade by committing and pushing any new changes.
-* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
+* [x] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
 * [ ] Check codegrade for automated feedback.
 * [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here]()
 * [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.